eschmidt42/streamlit-groceries-receipt-app/README.md

 }
 ```

+either running it locally or on railway.
+The latter allows you to take a picture on your phone, upload it and later collect the results on another machine, e.g. your desktop and do the post-processing of your groceries data you have always dreamed of.

-The pieces for the above can be found in the jupyter notebook `./synthesize-and-parse-receipt.ipynb`.
+Note: The pieces for the receipt image generation can be found in the jupyter notebook `./synthesize-and-parse-receipt.ipynb`.

-Interested to deploy a streamlit version? :-)
+Alright, interested in deploying the app? :-)

 ## Deployment